- Measuring Growth

 At least one standard error above

-Moderate evidence that the teacher's students made more growth than expected.
+Moderate evidence that students made more growth than expected.

 Between one standard error above and one standard error below